- What is an Artist Educator and how do Bow Arts work with them?

 Artist Educators are professional and practicing artists that we contract to lead or support in planning and delivering our projects.
 Our work is wide ranging and projects can vary across different visual arts media, for different audiences and clients.
 We work with a variety of schools, youth and community settings across East London and beyond.
 Projects might include school workshops, artist talks or studio visits, after school clubs, training for staff in the arts and community art projects.
 We keep a list of artists in various disciplines on our books whom we contact with opportunities to work with us.
 This may mean we approach an artist directly for a particular project or that we send out a project brief and invite artists to submit a proposal on how they would achieve the project aims.
 We would then choose an appropriate artist based on this.

 If you register with us, we will email you with project briefs and other opportunities for work or training.
 We will also keep you in mind for all projects and may approach you directly if we feel you are the right artist for a particular project.
-To register, all you need to do is complete an Artist Registration form (Word, 288 KB) and email it to firstname.lastname@example.org.
+To apply, all you need to do is complete an Artist Educator Application Form (Word, 288 KB) and email it to firstname.lastname@example.org.
 We would prefer not to receive forms by post as part of our initiative to be green and save paper.

 On the form, you will need to include details of two referees whom we will contact when we receive your form.
 If we decide to proceed with your application, the next step would be to invite you into the office for an informal interview with a member of the education team, possibly alongside other artists.
 The meeting is a chance to discuss the kind of work we do and explore what you might be interested in doing with us.
 If we feel we would have suitable work opportunities for you in the future will add you to our email group.